TimCares/MasterThesis/docs/thesis/experiments/discussion_of_results.typ

   on CIFAR-10 and CIFAR-100 @cifar_10_100 linear evaluation.
 This is remarkable, as BEiTv2 is also twice as large as our model.
 We consider the results on both benchmarks (CIFAR-10 and CIFAR-100) as reliable, as we performed the linear evaluation of BEiTv2 ourselves, using the exact same setup as for DistilData2Vec2.
-- *COCO Image Retrieval:* S-SMKE outperforms CLIP @clip on COCO image retrieval, and the finetuned variant of S-SMKE outperforms CLIP on all COCO retrieval metrics.
+- *COCO Image Retrieval:* S-SMKE outperforms CLIP @clip on COCO image retrieval, and the finetuned variant of S-SMKE (indicated by "S-SMKE *$dagger$*") outperforms CLIP on all COCO retrieval metrics.
 It has to be noted that CLIP was neither pretrained nor finetuned on the COCO dataset, so S-SMKE has an advantage here.
 However, considering that CLIP is a much larger model trained with over 121$times$ the data, the result is still remarkable.